Contributing to CentOS Stream - Quickstart

 dnf install centpkg

-If you have a CentOS Linux/Stream or RHEL workstation:
+If you have a CentOS Linux/Stream or RHEL workstation, enable the EPEL repository and then:

 CentOS Stream bugs are filed under the Red Hat Enterprise Linux products in bugzilla, File a bug against CentOS Stream / RHEL 9